 - Once all the syrup has been added, keep mixing until the bottom of the bowl feels cool to the touch and the meringue has cooled down to body temperature.

 - Add butter one cube at a time, beating well after each addition.
 Beat in vanilla and salt.
 The mixture may start to look as if it’s separating, but don’t panic: just keep mixing and whipping until the buttercream comes together and becomes smooth and gorgeous.

-- Use immediately or refrigerate in an airtight container or a zipper-lock bag in the fridge for up to two weeks or in the freezer for up to two months.
-To use buttercream that has either been refrigerated or frozen, first allow to come to room temperature then beat until smooth and spreadable again.
+- Use immediately or refrigerate in an airtight container or a zipper-lock bag in the fridge for up to two weeks, or in the freezer for up to two months.
+In order to use buttercream that has either been refrigerated or frozen, first allow to come to room temperature then beat until smooth and spreadable again.
 Cakes or cupcakes decorated with buttercream generally keep up to three days, stored in an airtight container in the fridge.
 Serve buttercream at room temperature.